 Paintings

-Yasmin’s paintings offer a deeper insight into her artistic vision, bridging her three-dimensional sculptures with two-dimensional expressions of similar themes.
-They provide a complementary perspective on her exploration of nature, the body, and the emotional and physical worlds.
+Yasmin’s paintings offer a profound extension of her sculptural vision, bridging the dimensionality of her three-dimensional works with a more intimate two-dimensional expression.
+These paintings present a complementary layer to her exploration of nature, the human form and the interplay of emotional and physical realms.

 Sculpting process